Skip to main content

 Get started

-Learn about the available projects, including project description, modality, and location below.
+Learn about the 2024-2025 academic year projects, including project description, modality, and location below.

-We encourage you to consider projects outside of your intended major—not only will this add breadth to your undergraduate experience, but you may find new topics or areas of study that excite you.
+We encourage students to consider projects outside of your intended major—not only will this add breadth to your undergraduate experience, but you may find new topics or areas of study that excite you.

 I fell in love with research.
 I am planning on continuing to do (it) throughout my undergraduate career.